 “Should I take the job offer?”
 It was so challenging because it’s such a personal decision.
 Even if mentees share all the components of what’s driving their thought process, they might hold back some of the emotional aspects.
 You’re never going to know if your answer is the right answer.
 They’re in a bind, and you want to give them clarity.
 You want to be able to help, and be able to simply say “yes” or “no” and make it easy for them…and take the pain away!
 But you know it’s really their decision, a decision they have to live with.
 It’s important to put yourself in their shoes, and ask the weird and wonderful questions that will help them confidently reach a decision on their own.
 Ultimately though, you have to let them play it out themselves.

-What advice would you give to a woman who is starting to serve as a (formal or informal) mentor?
+What advice would you give to someone who is starting to serve as a (formal or informal) mentor?

 Three things: First, be humble—be willing to talk about where you’ve made bad decisions and what you’ve learnt.
 Second, bring your whole self to the conversation—be willing to share and be really honest.
 Give specific examples of what you’ve gone through.
 Finally, be true to yourself…don’t be someone you aren’t.